gmasil/ChestSort/docs/readme.md

 ### Permissions

-There are currently two permissions to give to your players:
+Currently there are three permissions to give to your players:

 - `chestsort.manage`
 - `chestsort.manage.central`
+- `chestsort.reset`

 Grant the permission `chestsort.manage` to all the players which should be allowed to create a personal (user) warehouse.
 This can savely be given to all players.

 The permission `chestsort.manage.central` allows users to create and delete chests and signs for the central warehouse.
 Give this permissions to your trusted players and admins.
 All users can insert into the central warehouse, there is no separate permission for it yet.

+The `chestsort.reset` permission will allow players to delete all central chests and or signs with a single command in case you want to start over or extensively rework your central warehouse.
+This permission should only be granted to your admins, if at all.
+This permission affects the central warehouse only.
+All players are allowed to reset their own (user) warehouse.